zicoovic/petfinder_app/README.md

 ## License 📄

-This project is for educational purposes as part of Flutter Mentorship Round 3.
+This project is for educational purposes as part of Flutter Mentorship Round 3 with Omar Ahmed.

 ---
+**Copyright © 2025 Abdelrahman Zakaria**
 **Built with ❤️ using Flutter**